xkennethvalero/KValeroPruebaGH-01/README.md

-# KValeroPruebaGH-01
+Snapdragon SDK Configuration for Unity
-Primera prueba de configuración de SDK con Unity y Git
+(...)